sahermuhamed1/Data-Science-Techniques-for-Enhanced-Optimization-Algorithm/README.md

-# Using Data Science Techniques for SCIN Dataset to Enhanced Secretary Bird Optimization Algorithm for Image Segmentation Research Paper.🛠️
+# Using Data Science Preprocessing Techniques for SCIN Dataset to Enhanced Secretary Bird Optimization Algorithm for Image Segmentation Research Paper.🛠️

 ### The data science techniques utilized in this repository aim to enhance Optimization Algorithm for image segmentation.
 This work is a collaborative effort with a dedicated team, contributing to the advancement of research in this area.